jokale/jo-blog-two/content/blog/day-eighty-one/index.md

 Now I am on a hunt to find good state management framework/library I could use in addition to using the local storage of a component.

+I think tomorrow I will think about good ideas for mock landing pages utlising Formnik

 ##### My links
 [Medium](https://medium.com/@kalemajoanna).